Getting Started with WinUI Polar Chart (SfPolarChart)

 Initialize Chart Axis

 ChartAxis is used to locate the data points inside the chart area.
-The PrimaryAxis and SecondaryAxis properties of the chart is used to initialize the axis for the chart.
+The PrimaryAxis and SecondaryAxis properties of the chart are used to initialize the axes for the chart.

 <chart:SfPolarChart>